-Classification: AP Prerequisite: None Open to: 11, 12 Credit: 1 FW
+approval Open to: 11, 12 Credit: 1 FW

 This college-level course gives students a thorough understanding of economics that apply to the functions of individual decision makers within the larger economy.
 While it is not required that students take the AP Microeconomics exam at the approximate cost of \$80.00, it is expected-the focus of the class is to adequately prepare students toward this end.
-This course satisfies the state graduation requirement in economics for the Core 40 and Academic Honors Diploma.
-This course also qualifies as a quantitative reasoning course.
-It would be wise to check with potential universities on their acceptance of AP Micro versus AP Macro credit.
+This course satisfies the senior social studies requirement for the Academic Honors Diploma as an elective, but does NOT satisfy the state graduation requirement in economics.